TheAwaken1/Pinokio-Leaderboard/README.md

 # Pinokio Leaderboard

 Track the most popular Pinokio scripts from verified publishers and the community.
-Data is synced live from GitHub repositories tagged with `pinokio`.
+Data is synced live from GitHub repositories tagged with `pinokio`, and with the following files pinokio.js, and pinokio.json.

 ## Features